SoftCreatR/wp-dead-letter/readme.txt

 This plugin is fully GDPR compliant, because all checks are performed within Wordpress.
 No external API is used, therefore no personal data will be shared with 3rd parties.

-As of now, there are no options.
-So you can easily install and forget it.
-It works right after it's installation/activation.

 == Installation ==

 = Download, Install and forget! =